Origins and Insertions

 The levator ani forms the main part of the pelvic diaphragm, the cranial layer of the pelvic floor.
-It is primarily supplied by direct branches of the sacral plexus (S3-S5).
-To a small degree the pudendal nerve contributes to its innervation as well.
-The levator ani is made up of the following three muscles:
+It is made up of the following three muscles:

 - Puborectalis muscle: originates lateral from the symphysis on both sides and encircles the rectum (anorectal junction) which causes a ventral bend between rectum and anal canal.
 Partly it is interwoven with the external anal sphincter.